RV How To 101:

 As mentioned, early on my wife stated that she would never go camping with me, which is odd, because she loves the outdoors, and absolutely loves to hike.
 The actual joke was that she said she loved to hike, as long as there was a Four Seasons at the end of the trail!

 I had a tall order to fill after we took off in our (new to us) rig!
-The best news is that after our first night of a restful sleep in our full size queen bed, drinking coffee on the couch in her white Four Seasons robe, she gazed out the rear panoramic window over the mountains of Santa Fe, New Mexico and exclaimed “This is better than a hotel room… we can take our living room with us.”
+The best news is that after our first restful night of a sleep in our full size queen bed, drinking coffee on the couch in her white Four Seasons robe, she gazed out the rear panoramic window, looking over the mountains of Santa Fe, New Mexico and exclaimed “This is better than a hotel room… we can take our living room with us.”
 And the Fifth Seasons was named!

 Before we get into some Buying Tips and the various types of RV’s you can buy, let’s go through some Questions and Answer that we had early on.
 You might have the same questions, some you may not have even thought about.
 Hopefully these Questions and Answers will get you thinking about your needs and help you understand a little more about the camping process – so the types and floor plans will make more sense.